 5. Be Ready - It's up to you to concentrate on what's going on within the shoot so that you can be ready to provide the photographer with the correct gear and adjustments.
 Think like the photographer and always be ahead of the game.

-Remember these simple tips and it can be useful on your next adventure.
+Remember these simple tips and it can be useful for your next adventure.